nevinkopp/automated-mini-tank/README.md

-# automated-mini-tank
+# BB Bandit
-Mini tank with automated target acquisition using pixy cam.
+BB Bandit is an open source mini tank with automated target acquisition using pixy cam.